School-Cases/git-testing/README.md

 (school stuff.
 Practicing git)

-Note: Completely new to Git.
+Note: Completely new to Git :)